wrapperband/FTCBlockTimeAnalysis/2017-05-21 FTCTransactionAnalysis/README.md

 The data is accumulated in a text document, then pasted into the spreadsheet template from the last analysis.
 Charts and calculations data ranges are corrected as required.

+There were no suspicious time anomolies in the blockchain timings for the 50 hour test peroid.
+All 3 time anomalies were Blocks with the same time.

 **Overview of the 50 Hour period up to 21/5/2017**